Debugging Events Webhook

 The Console Debugger allows developers to configure an optional webhook to receive data about errors and warnings as they happen.
-This makes it easy for developers to react to problems with their application in a timely manner.
+This makes it easy for developers to react to problems with their applications promptly.

 Twilio can send your web application an HTTP request when certain events happen, such as an incoming text message to one of your Twilio phone numbers.
 These requests are called webhooks, or status callbacks.
 For more, check out our guide to Getting Started with Twilio Webhooks.
 Find other webhook pages, such as a security guide and an FAQ in the Webhooks section of the docs.